Born: September 21, 1927 - Mobile, Alabama, USA

 Died: January 19, 2015 - Eastbourne, Sussex, England

 Ward Swingle was the product of an unusually liberal musical education.
 In his hometown, Mobile, Alabama, he grew up with the sound of jazz and played in one of the great Big Bands before finishing High School.
 He graduated Summa Cum Laude from the Cincinnati Conservatory and studied piano with the celebrated Walter Gieseking in postwar France.
-In Paris in the sixties he was a founding member of the fabled Double Six of Paris, then took the scat singing idea and applied it to the works of Bach, hence The Swingle Singers, whose early recordings won five Grammies.
+In Paris in the 1960's he was a founding member of the fabled Double Six of Paris, then took the scat singing idea and applied it to the works of J.S.
+Bach, hence The Swingle Singers, whose early recordings won five Grammies.

 In l984 Ward Swingle returned to live in America.
 Though he remained as Musical Advisor for his London-based group, he devoted most of his time to workshops, guest conducting and the dissemination of his printed arrangements through his publishing company, Swingle Music.

-In March of l994 he and Mrs. Swingle moved back to France, where he continues his work in arranging, composing and guest conducting.
-He has recently written a book called "Swingle Singing" in which he tells the story of the French and English groups, his own story, and defines 'Swingle Singing' techniques with illustrations from his arrangements and compositions.
+In March of l994 he and Mrs. Swingle moved back to France, where he continued his work in arranging, composing and guest conducting.
+He wote a book called Swingle Singing in which he told the story of the French and English groups, his own story, and defines 'Swingle Singing' techniques with illustrations from his arrangements and compositions.